brylevkirill/notes/interesting recent papers.md

 >	"Authors are not claiming that this directly improves image quality, but offers a host of other benefits like stability, the ability to make drastic architecture changes without loss of functionality, and, most importantly, a loss metric that actually appears to correlate with sample quality.
 That last one is a pretty big deal."
 >
 >	"Using Wasserstein objective reduces instability, but we still lack proof of existence of an equilibrium.
 Game theory doesn’t help because we need a so-called pure equilibrium, and simple counter-examples such as rock/paper/scissors show that it doesn’t exist in general.
 Such counterexamples are easily turned into toy GAN scenarios with generator and discriminator having finite capacity, and the game lacks a pure equilibrium."
+>
+>	"Our originality is a focus on continuous distributions with low-dimensional support and the idea to parametrize f in order to obtain a fast algorithm."
   - <https://youtube.com/watch?v=DfJeaa--xO0&t=26m27s> (Bottou)
   - <https://facebook.com/iclr.cc/videos/1710657292296663/> (1:30:02) (Arjowski)
   - <http://www.alexirpan.com/2017/02/22/wasserstein-gan.html>